Table of Contents

 There is also a subwiki to describe how sessions are selected.

-Our activities have been surprisingly enjoyable and productive.
+Our activities have been enjoyable and productive.
 Younger researchers, especially, have benefited greatly from the interactive experiences we've fostered.
-Through feedback surveys, participants are overwhelmingly positive.
-It is an added bonus that the sessions have consistently produced significant scientific output.
+Through feedback surveys we administered, participants are overwhelmingly positive.
+The sessions have consistently produced significant scientific output: